 Depression is widespread among poor and low-income mothers, including mothers with young children.
 One in nine poor infants lives with a mother experiencing severe depression and more than half live with a mother experiencing some level of depressive symptoms.
 Low-income mothers, compared to their higher-income counterparts, experience more severe depression that impacts their everyday life.
 Moreover, depression is not only linked to the postpartum period.
 One study showed that 9 percent of low-income mothers with children birth to age 5 had at least one major depressive episode within the previous year.
-While depression is highly treatable, many low-income mothers do not receive treatment-even for very severe levels of depression.
-Indeed, one-third of mothers with major depressive disorder get no treatment at all.
+While depression is highly treatable, many low-income mothers with major depressive disorder get no treatment at all.
 Additionally, while some people only experience one instance of depression, many others (30-50 percent) experience chronic or recurrent depression requiring the need for long-term support or treatment.

 Unfortunately, untreated maternal depression is damaging to children, particularly young children, placing at risk their safety and cognitive and behavioral development.
 Strong and consistent evidence indicates that a mother's untreated depression undercuts young children's development, including risks to learning, success in school, and adult success.
 The effects can be life-long, including "lasting effects on [children's] brain architecture and persistent disruptions of their stress response systems."
 A thorough review of this research by the NRC and IOM finds that maternal depression endangers young children's cognitive, socio-emotional, and behavioral development, as well as their learning and physical and mental health over the long term.
-12